eeue56/the-elm-report/README.md

 ### So what's this all about?

 This paper is going to look at a small section of the web development world.

 In particular, we are going to look at Elm and how some of the concepts in Elm aim to solve some of the issues with modern Javascript.

 --

+### What do I need to know already?

+Nothing.
+This talk assumes nothing about what you already know.

+Every concept that's important will be explained from the ground up, with examples of uses and explanations of why and how.
+--

 # Intro to Elm